Noise When Braking at Low Speed: Causes & Easy Fixes

 Types of the noise of Braking Systems

 Grinding noise: This should be your wake-up call.
-If you hear the grinding noise from your car, you have to stop immediately.
-Because this means that the brake pad got used up and now you are making metal-to-metal contact between the caliper and the rotor.
+If you hear a grinding noise from your car, stop immediately.
+This means the brake pad has worn out, and you are now making metal-to-metal contact between the caliper and the rotor.

-Squeaking: If you hear that very annoying squeaking or scraping sound when you hit the brake pedal, this means that the brake pad that is installed in your car is one of low quality.
-Because it might contain a large metal flake in the mixture of it.
+Squeaking: If you hear that very annoying squeaking or scraping sound when you hit the brake pedal, it means the brake pad installed in your car is of low quality.
+Because it might contain a large metal flake in its mixture.
 So, when it drags along the rotor, you’ll hear this sound.

-So, the best way to get away from this type of noise is to choose a high-quality braking pad.
-Also if you hear a squeaking or scraping noise while you’re stopping the car using the brake, this means that the rotor is being hit by the brake wear indicator and it’s making this noise.
+The best way to avoid this type of noise is to choose a high-quality braking pad.
+Also, if you hear a squeaking or scraping noise while you’re stopping the car with the brakes, it means the rotor is being hit by the brake wear indicator, which is making the noise.
 This thing named the wear indicator of the brake is a metal tab attached to the pad of the brake when the brake pads are worn out and need to be replaced.
 This indicator starts dragging to the rotor to let you know that you need to change the pads.

-Squealing: This happens when you park your car outdoor or wet area.
-What happens is that the rotors build up a layer of rust on the rotor surface.
+Squealing: This happens when you park your car in an outdoor or wet area.
+The rotors accumulate a layer of rust on their surfaces.
 This can cause a thumping or squealing sound when you start moving your car.
-This sound might have vanished away after many breaks as this rust layer will be stroked out.
+This sound might have vanished after many breaks, as the rust layer will be worn away.

 How to fix the brake noise problems